 Do you miss the energy of an office?
 Do you want to contribute your skills to the success of a large or small business, but aren’t sure where to start?
+Maybe you’re taking surveys to get some PayPal cash, but you need a more sustainable source of income from home.

 You can always apply to be someone’s virtual assistant.